How is Norway governed?

 Norway has a two tier-system of local government: the municipalities and the county authorities.
 Both at the municipal level and at the county level there are elections with popular representatives responsible to their constituents.
 There are 356 municipalities and 11 county authorities in 2021.
 The capital, Oslo, is formally a municipality, but in addition has the same tasks as the county authorities.
 The municipalities and the county authorities have the same administrative status, whereas central government has the overriding authority and supervision of municipal and county municipal administration.
 The main representative of the central government supervising local authorities is the County Governor.

 Norway has 5,3 million inhabitants.
 Both the municipalities and the county authorities vary significantly in size, topography and population.
-7,5% of the population live in municipalities with less than 5 000 inhabitants and 19 have more than 50 000 inhabitants.
+7,5% of the population live in municipalities with less than 5 000 inhabitants, and 19 municipalities have more than 50 000 inhabitants.
 By 1.
 January 2021, the largest municipality is Oslo with 697 028 inhabitants and the smallest is Utsira with 190 inhabitants.
-Despite such differences, all municipalities are given most of the same rights and the same responsibilities.
+Despite such differences, all municipalities are given almost the same rights and the same responsibilities.

 The county authorities’ responsibilities